 Gauge is not particularly important.
 Your rows should be as close to 5 1/2” wide as possible.
 Each pattern repeat adds about 2” of length to your scarf.

-Because it is so textured, keeping a tighter tension over all while crocheting this will help the design stay more flat which means it will catch on fewer things.
+-Because this winter scarf pattern is so textured, keeping a tighter tension over all while crocheting this will help the design stay more flat which means it will catch on fewer things.
 It’s especially important when making the chains for the Vs, and the ch-6 at end of row 2/beginning of row 3 so they don’t get floppy.

-This is a piece for special occasions, and not the scarf to wear if you will be hauling wood for the fire, romping with pets, or playing with little ones who want to drive their toy cars or plastic horses along your personage (as a mom of boys this was definitely a significant stage in my life!).
+-This winter scarf is a piece for special occasions, and not the scarf to wear if you will be hauling wood for the fire, romping with pets, or playing with little ones who want to drive their toy cars or plastic horses along your personage (as a mom of boys this was definitely a significant stage in my life!).
 No matter how nice and neat you make your stitches, they WILL get snagged by tiny toys/squishy baby fingers, and pet paws.

--This scarf was made shorter that most of my scarves on purpose to help keep then ends from dragging along surfaces and getting pulled or snagged.
+-This winter scarf was made shorter that most of my scarves on purpose to help keep then ends from dragging along surfaces and getting pulled or snagged.
 You may make this scarf another foot longer if you wish, but you may find it catching on things if you’re not careful.

 -The body of the pattern is based on a stitch pattern by MyPicot